 Welcome to the Hamilton County Veterans website where Veterans are serving Veterans.
 If you or any Veteran or Family member have any Military / Veteran, benefits, compensation questions, issues or concerns about anything that is Military or Veteran related,,,, we hope our website will assist you in finding your answers.
 From helping those who are in a life crisis to PTSD, Suicide, Addiction, Medical, Mesothelioma, Agent Orange, Employment / Training, Homes and Financial Help, Legal Help, Military Records and oh so much more.
 Please look our site over.
 We are continually looking at all helpful Veteran links and will add those who are truly helpful for our Veterans.
 Remember, your first point of contact should always be your County Veteran Service Officer, see their page listed in the buttons to the left.

 The Hamilton County Veterans (HCV) is a 501(c)(3) nonprofit organization of Veterans Serving Veterans who are also proud members of our American Legions, VFWs and AMVETs here in Hamilton County.
 As members of these Veteran Service Organizations, we Hamilton County Veterans are committed to helping our Active Military, Veterans, Fallen Heroes and their Families.
 We are always working on special projects which usually require your help and funds so that we may see them through.
 Plus, we send care packages to our Troops who are away from home as well as assisting their Families who are struggling to hold things together back here at home.
-So take a good look at our Events page and think about how you can help our Veterans.
-Any ideas please let us know.
+You too may help, just think about how you would like to help our Veterans and let us know - see our contact page.
 If you find a few extra dollars in your pocket, then PLEASE make a donation so that we may continue these important projects for our Heroes and their Families!!
 Tax ID # will be furnished upon receipt of your donation.
-Donations may be made through our Donation page/link.
+Donations may by sending them to Hamilton County Veterans,,, P.O.
+Box 503,,, Noblesville, Indiana 46061.

 If you are in the Military or a Veteran and reside in Hamilton County, go to our Membership page and sign up to become a member of the Hamilton County Veterans so you too may help.
 OR, come to one of our meetings to join.
 We hold our meetings on the last Monday of the month at the Hamilton East Public Library in Noblesville at 7 PM.
 The Library is located on Cumberland Rd just north of Hwy 32 at 1 Library Plz Noblesville, In.
 46060.